Bunge, Viterra will merge to form $34 billion agri-trading powerhouse

 "Further concentration seems likely to harm consumers and the businesses, like plant-based food manufacturers, that rely on these commodities," said Thomas Gremillion, director of food policy for the Federation.

-The U.S. Department of Justice and antitrust regulators in Canada, Argentina and Brazil did not immediately respond to a request for comment.

-Bunge said it plans to repurchase $2 billion of its stock to enhance accretion from the deal to adjusted profit.
-The deal is being backed by a financing commitment of $7 billion from Sumitomo Mitsui Banking Corporation (SMBC).
+Bunge said it plans to repurchase $2bn of its stock to enhance accretion from the deal to adjusted profit.
+The deal is being backed by a financing commitment of $7bn from Sumitomo Mitsui Banking Corporation (SMBC).

-Viterra shareholders will own 30% of the combined company following the deal's expected close in mid-2024, and about 33% after completion of the repurchase plan.

-The world's top vegetable oils producer Bunge had also entered partnerships with oil major Chevron (CVX.N) and seeds and chemicals giant Bayer (BAYGn.DE) to pursue soaring demand for renewable fuels feedstocks.
+Canada Pension Plan Investment Board (CPPIB) and British Columbia Investment Management Corp said they have agreed to support the deal, indicating that all Viterra shareholders are on board.
+CPPIB said it would own 12pc of the combined company.

 In Ukraine, the world's top sunflower producer and largest supplier of sunflower oil, a combined Bunge-Viterra would have three oilseed processing plants across the country's south and east – in Kharkiv, Dnipro and Mykolaiv.

-Acquiring Viterra would bring Bunge's revenue, which was $67.2 billion in 2022, more in line with that of ADM, which registered sales of nearly $102 billion last year.
+Acquiring Viterra would bring Bunge's revenue, which was $67.2bn in 2022, more in line with that of ADM, which registered sales of nearly $102bn last year.

-In early 2017, Viterra, then known as Glencore Agriculture, attempted a takeover of Bunge, which was then valued at $11 billion.
-The attempt was rebuffed.

-The merger is expected to generate about $250 million of annual gross pre-tax operational synergies within three years.
+The merger is expected to generate about $250m of annual gross pre-tax operational synergies within three years.